nvwaklaas/capra-interface/README.md

 Shown below is a class diagram describing the structure of this project as of May 13th 2024:
-![Class diagram of the structure of this project](docs/images/class_diagram.png)
+![Class diagram of the structure of this project](docs/images/class_diagram.png) This image will be updated as the project progresses.

 ## Requirements